preshy59/readme_generator/USERREADME.md

 <!-- DESCRIPTION OF THE PROJECT -->
 ## Project Description
-"This project is basically design to display the readme.md file created by the user
+"This project is basically design to display the readme.md file created by the user through the dynamic creation of element in JavaScript.
+The user is  except to provide answer to the corresponding question that is been propmt in the console.
+At the end of the question, a readme.md file is generate based on the user answer"

 ### Built With